What Is a Life Insurance Medical Exam and Why Do Insurers Require It?

 Stay Well Hydrated

 Drink plenty of water in the days leading up to your exam.
 Proper hydration helps flush toxins from your system, makes blood draws easier, and supports optimal kidney function markers.
-Aim for 8-10 glasses of water daily in the 2-3 days before your appointment.
+Aim for 8 to 10 glasses of water daily in the 2 to 3 days before your appointment.

 Get Adequate Sleep

-Aim for 7-9 hours of quality sleep the night before your exam.
+Aim for 7 to 9 hours of quality sleep the night before your exam.
 Good rest helps lower blood pressure and pulse rates, both of which are key metrics in your health assessment.
 Avoid staying up late or being overtired, as this can negatively impact your vital signs.

 Skip Strenuous Exercise (12-24 Hours Before)